Drug information provided by: Micromedex

 To make sure you are not pregnant, your doctor may ask you to have a pregnancy test before you start using this medicine.
 You must have a negative pregnancy test before you will be allowed to use this medicine with ribavirin.
 Two forms of birth control must be used during treatment and for 6 months after treatment ends.
 You should test for pregnancy every month while you are using this medicine, and for 6 months after your treatment ends.

 This medicine may cause rashes and skin reactions to sunlight, which can be severe and must be treated in the hospital.
 This usually occurs during the first 4 weeks of treatment with simeprevir, peginterferon alfa, and ribavirin combination.
+Stay out of the sun as much as possible.
 Use a sunscreen or sun-blocking lotion when you are outdoors.
 Wear protective clothing and hats.
 Avoid sunlamps and tanning beds.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, milk thistle, St. John's wort) or vitamin supplements.